Media for equity

 With media for equity investments, start-ups can shift their cash spend away from above the line marketing and extend their runway.
 It's a great funding option often used during bridge rounds allowing founders to continue growing their business while preserving cash and reducing dependency on raising new rounds of funding.

-This method of funding growth-stage companies (including publicly-listed companies) has been commonly used in Europe since the late 1990s.
-New global research published by mediaforgrowth, the official organisation representing the entire media for equity industry, reveals that over 1000 start-ups have raised media for growth funding in the last two decades.

 Media for equity funds come in two different variants.
 The most prevalent fund model are entities owned by media groups, which provide start-ups with their own owned media.
 Some examples are the Stroeer company, which specializes in billboards and street furniture, the German television group ProSiebenSat.1, the Spanish and Italian's Mediaset through the appointed vehicle Ad4Ventures, Channel 4 and ITV's respective media growth vehicles - Channel4Ventures and AdVentures.

-The other fund model, independent MFG funds, are not owned by media groups, but have partnership arrangements with a set of media companies, often covering different media types.
+The other fund model, independent media for equity funds, are not owned by media groups, but have partnership arrangements with a set of media companies, often covering different media types.
 Due to the number of partners and media types, this approach is more challenging to set up and manage, but can provide start-ups with a greater range of media options.

 The distinction exists in conventional venture capital as well, where corporate VCs are contrasted to partner-owned VC funds.
-Founded in 2002, Aggregate Media in Sweden is the inventor of this innovative MFG model.
-Some other examples include 5M Ventures in France, GMPVC German Media Pool in Germany, FAME Media Global in Singapore.
+Founded in 2002, Aggregate Media in Sweden is an early pioneer of this media for equity model.

 Media for equity funding can be found in many areas around the world, for example in India through the Times Group’s fund Brand Capital International.
 Since 2005 the fund has invested $4 billion + worth of media in over 900 companies across a wide range of sectors including ed-tech, fintech, health-tech, retail, FMCG, consumer durables, among others.

 According to mediaforgrowth, there are over 30 active media for equity funds globally.
 In 2022 a record $152 M+ was raised in Global Media Funding and the 2nd largest no of deals closed on record (after 2021).